Blog > Diets, Gluten-Free, Dairy-free

 • Fortified Foods

-• Dairy Replacements Made from Soy, Nuts, Seeds, Legumes, Whole Grains, and
+• Dairy Replacements Made from Soy, Nuts, Seeds, Legumes, Whole Grains, and Other Plant-Sources: Nut/soy milk, vegan cheese, vegan cream, vegan yogurt, nut butter, and tofu

-List of Gluten Replacements:
+List of Gluten Replacements

 Gluten grains contain complex carbohydrates, protein, fiber, vitamin B, magnesium, and iron.
 They are used in various recipes as a volumizer, leavening agent, binding agent, coating, texturizer, etc., and are also present in additives.
 You can replace gluten with the following: